typestyle/typestyle.github.io/src/docs/why.md

 * Works with any framework (react, angular2, cyclejs, whatever, doesn't matter).
 * Zero config.
 Just use.

 > Note: Many of these are truly the advantages of using FreeStyle.
-The additional features by typestyle are *autoinjection*, *`types`* (for autocomplete and errors), and *csx* (a great set of CSS functions and mixins to give a smooth learning curve for even new CSS devs).
+The additional features by typestyle are *autoinjection*, *`types`* (for autocomplete and errors), `csx` (CSSFunctions and Typed CSS value creators) and *csstips* (a great set of CSS mixins / page setup helpers to give a smooth learning curve for even new CSS devs).